gocongress/collab-repo/README.md

 # Collaboration Repository

 This repository is the public collaboration hub for the US Go Congress.
 It supports discussion and task coordination among members of the USGC team and external partners, including international Congress organizers.
-The primary function of this repo is **issue-based discussion and task coordination**.
-There is no code in this repo.
+The primary function of this repo is to facilitate **issue-based discussion and task coordination**.

 ## New To GitHub?
 Here Is a Guide on How to Use This Repo